-They’re very similar to bar-tailed godwits, which breed in the Arctic.
-Black-taileds have longer legs, and bar-taileds don’t have striped wings.
+They're very similar to bar-tailed godwits, which breed in the Arctic.
+Black-tailed godwits have longer legs, and bar-tailed godwits don't have striped wings.
 As the names suggest, the tail patterns are different, too.

 Insects, worms and snails, but also some plants, beetles, grasshoppers and other small insects during the breeding season.